Interested in adopting?

 Hi there!
 I’m newcomer Robyn.
 I was found sleeping on a pile of leaves under an abandoned car.
 I was very very cold & a bit poorly, but Pawprints rescued me and are making me all better.
 I’m a lovely middle aged kitty.
 I’m a bit feisty and a bit of a girl boss!
 I like to do things on my own terms.
 I will need an experienced home who can handle my feisty side.
+I will need access to the outdoors in my new home.
 Could you give a nice warm home to a princess like me?

 Hello there I’m Betsy!
 I arrived here after my owner moved & couldn’t take me with her so I’m looking for another chance with a furrever home.

 Now to my list of requests… I would like access to a nice garden, no roads nearby, you need to have been trained by another cat in the past to accept that cats rule & I’m the boss and no other pets please like I said I’m the boss!
 If you can give me that I will be your BFF for life.

 CAPTAIN TOM (reserved)

 Hi everyone, I’m Captain Tom.
 I’m a new arrival at the rescue I found the rescue all by myself.
 I’d been wandering the streets round here as a stray and I got word that they helped us cats here so I packed my bags and got myself a spot.
 It’s good here but there are a lot of other cats here, and I mean a lot and I’d like a home instead please.
 I’m a lovely friendly boy, I’m fine with other cats and I’m a perfect all rounder.
 I will need access to the outdoors in my new home.
 Please fill out the adoption enquiry form and the volunteers will get in touch when I say they are allowed to stop fussing me.
 I will await your visit from my hammock.